samanthaming/samanthaming.com/articles/tidbits/85-string-trim.md

 So `trimLeft` and `trimRight` were introduced first.
 However, the committee decided to propose a word change to `trimStart` and `trimEnd` instead.
 That's because it's more consistent to their other built-in methods, `padStart` and `padEnd`.
 Which makes sense to me, I think consistency is key and using the same language helps lessen confusion.

-But for web compatilibity reasons, they're keeping the old terms (`trimLeft` and `trimRight`) as aliases.
-So if your code is using the older methods, no problem, they will still work 👍 However if you have the capacity, I'd recommend you changing it to use the official ones instead of the alias so you don't have two different methods floating around in your code base.
+But for web compatibility reasons, they're keeping the old terms (`trimLeft` and `trimRight`) as aliases.
+So if your code is using the older methods, no problem, they will still work 👍 However if you have the capacity, I'd recommend you changing it to use the official ones instead of the alias so you don't have two different methods floating around in your codebase.
 Remember it's all about that consistency 😎

 ## Trim Methods Use Case